You Want to Paint Your Kitchen? Here's How!

 - plastic drop cloth or newspaper: Use this to protect the areas that should not get any paint.

 - Brush, varnish roller and paint tray: It is best to pour the varnish or chalk paint into the paint tray.
-Paint corners and edges with the brush and surfaces with the varnish roller.
+Paint the corners and edges with the brush and the surfaces with the varnish roller.